giulong/spectrum/DEV.md

 |─ it (run the same e2e suite with all the browsers, no testbook)
 |─ it-grid (run the same e2e suite as the it modules, pointing to a local embedded grid)
 |─ it-testbook (run a bunch of tests with a testbook)
+|─ it-appium (run a bunch of tests with appium)
-|─ it-verifier (verifying results of the it modules)
+|─ verify-browsers (verifying results of the it modules)
 └─ cleanup
 ```

 In all the modules, some tests are meant to fail for demonstration purposes.
-The module's build will not fail: they will be checked later on by the `it-verifier` module.
+The module's build will not fail: they will be checked later on by the `verify-browsers` module.

 Spectrum leverages [SpectrumSessionListener](spectrum/src/main/java/io/github/giulong/spectrum/SpectrumSessionListener.java),
 a [LauncherSessionListener](https://junit.org/junit5/docs/current/user-guide/#launcher-api-launcher-session-listeners-custom)